 Site appropriate security enclosures with locking portals at least six feet high.

-Anti-climbing devices 12 feet vertically from the base of the WECS Tower.
+Anti-climbing devices twelve (12) feet vertically from the base of the WECS Tower.

 Appropriate warning signage shall be placed at the entrance, base of all pad-mounted transformers, substations, and perimeter of the wind energy siting and facility project.